starlocke/drupal-talk/README.txt

 4. Enable "Display comments on separate talk page" checkbox (found under the "comment settings" fieldset) on each content type that you'd like to have a talk tab.
-5. If you'd like to change the title of the talk page (for example, to "discussion"), go to Administer >> Settings >> Talk, and enter the preferred title for the talk tab.
+5. If you'd like to change the text used in a variety of places go to Administer >> Settings >> Talk.
+If the Token module is installed you can use tokens for nodes, the current user, or the site.

 AUTHOR
 ======